Neko 0.9.99

 Mesh

-Neko has it's own mesh format, .nmsh.
+Neko has its own mesh format, .nmsh.
 All meshes should be 3D and consist of hexahedral elements.
 A 2D or 1D case can be mimicked by having a single element across selected axes and applying periodic boundary conditions.

 A native mesh generator for simple box meshes, called genmeshbox, is part of Neko, and is used in some of the examples, for example advecting_cone.
 The usage is straightforward, and is well described by the help string provided when running the utility.